Hardy Planting Zone-3 to 9

 While its bright red flowers suggest that the plant is named after the cardinal bird, it takes its name from Roman Catholic cardinals.

 Each stalk also produces numerous leaves that alternate on either side of the stalk.
 The leaves are lance-shaped and finely toothed.
-Each dark green leave can be up to 4-inches long.
+Each dark green leave can be up to 4-inches extended.
 The leaves blowing in the wind make this plant an attractive option, even when it is not in bloom.

 Consider the lobelia cardinalis plant today if you have consistently wet areas where it can be difficult to grow other choices.